What Is A Good Starting Salary For A New Grad In The UK?

 But how do you know what a good starting salary actually is?

-It may seem there are a million things to consider when getting your first job.
 However, there are a few things to think about when looking at the starting salary of a role.

 What Is The Average Starting Salary For A New Grad?